2026 World Cup Matches in San Francisco

 Levi's Stadium

-Levi's Stadium: facts, areas, and prices for the World Cup matches in San Francisco
+Levi’s Stadium: facts, sections, and prices for the venue of the World Cup matches in San Francisco

-Levi's Stadium, opened in 2014 in the heart of Silicon Valley, is a modern venue with approximately 68,500 seats, Wi-Fi throughout the stadium, and the honor of being the first NFL stadium with LEED Gold certification, a symbol of sustainable design.
+Levi’s Stadium, opened in 2014 in the heart of Silicon Valley, is a modern venue with approximately 68,500 seats, Wi-Fi throughout the stadium, and the distinction of being the first NFL stadium to achieve LEED Gold certification—a true symbol of sustainable design.

 How to get to Levi’s Stadium